pkropf/netbox_licensing/README.md

 ## Developer Guide (local installation)

-*Follow the steps below on your local system to run netbox and the netbox_slm plugin in developer mode*
+*Follow the steps below on your local system to run netbox and the netbox_licensing plugin in developer mode*

 ### Setup